Tanushri-Bhoyar/budget_tracker/README.md

 - Add income and expenses
 - See total savings instantly
 - Visual pie chart of expenses
-- Auto saves to CSV file
+- Auto saves to CSV file.

 ## How to run
 pip install matplotlib